-We are currently seeking expressions for new volunteers to become Compassionate Connectors.
-Please submit an Expression of Interest form here
+We are currently seeking expressions for new volunteers to become Compassionate Connectors or Caring Helpers.
+Please submit an Expression of Interest form here to become a Compassionate Connector or contact us if you are interested in becoming a Caring Helper.

 - What is the Compassionate Connectors Program